-It is recommended that you research the market and examine all of you selling routes before committing to any of them, and be aware of all of the options as it can possibly affect a lot of imperative aspects.
+The recommendation is that you research the market and examine all of you selling routes before committing to any of them, and be aware of all of the options as it can possibly affect a lot of imperative aspects.
 These aspects can change from the amount you will be paid for your portfolio to the speed of concluding your end sale.

-However before making any final decisions it is necessary that you analyse the portfolio current value for comparables prices and chose the option that gives you, what you think, is a fair deal.
+However before making any final decisions it is necessary that you analyse the portfolio current value for comparable prices and chose the avenue that gives you, what you think, is a fair deal.
 With all these considerations taken into account, you will be able to make a well informed decision.